DeepLearningStra/StraGCN/README.md

 # StraGCN
 StraGCN is a high-performance framework that accelerates GCN training by adapting Strassen’s algorithm for SpMM.
-It introduces the horizontal fusion model to improve the data reuse of Strassen's SpMM.
+StraGCN introduces the horizontal fusion model to improve the data reuse of Strassen's SpMM.
+In addition, StraGCN exploits the immutability of the adjacency matrix in GCNs to reuse intermediate results.
+Finally, StraGCN employs a two-stage partitioning strategy to address both intra- and inter-matrix load imbalance in Strassen's SpMM.
 To learn more about how StraGCN works, please refer to our paper.

 These codes provide the implementation of `StraGCN`, along with baseline implementations of  `GNNA`, `PyG` and `DGL`.

 ## Hardware